jasongrimes/grimesit-mm/_pages/services.md

 ### Getting the legacy codebase unstuck

 A poorly documented legacy codebase is best approached by creating some good documentation.
-That allows confirming everyone's understanding of important parts of the codebase, and it delivers a valuable artifact early in the project.
+That lets everyone reach the same understanding about important parts of the application and the business, (and it delivers a valuable artifact to the client early in a project).

-Legacy codebases can be fragile, and it can be risky to change them.
-Changes can be made safer by setting up basic testing and monitoring, to detect when changes cause problems and revert them if needed.
+Since legacy codebases can be fragile and risky to change, basic testing and monitoring can make changes safer, detecting before or after change causes a problem, and making it easy to revert if needed.

-Establish the architectural direction.
-What architectural changes are going to be made to improve the legacy codebase?
+With the legacy codebase documented and changeable, it becomes practical to decide what changes should be made to improve the legacy codebase, and its place in the overall architecture.
+It the objective to keep the legacy application, but gradually improve it?streamline and simplify what is already there?
 Is the aim to create new features using a new technology or framework?
-Or is the aim to streamline and simplify what is already there?

 To keep the legacy application intact while making improvements, it becomes necessary to split the architecture somehow, to allow simultaneous work on both the old and new.
 The ["Strangler Fig" design pattern](https://martinfowler.com/bliki/StranglerFigApplication.html) is a common way to think about it.